Vietnam.vn - Nền tảng quảng bá Việt Nam

 Anti-gastritis

-Mango has mangiferin and benzophenone in its composition, which have a protective effect on the stomach by having an antioxidant effect, reducing damage to stomach cells, and also helping to reduce the production of stomach acid and thus, can help treat gastritis or stomach ulcers.
+Mango has mangiferin and benzophenone in its composition, which protects the stomach by having antioxidant effects, reducing damage to stomach cells, and also helps reduce stomach acid production and thus, can help treat gastritis or stomach ulcers.

 Helps control blood sugar

-Several studies have shown that polyphenols such as gallic acid, chlorogenic acid, and ferulic acid can stimulate insulin production and reduce blood sugar and glycated hemoglobin levels, which are indicators of diabetes and may be an important ally in diabetes treatment.
+Some studies show that polyphenols such as gallic acid, chlorogenic acid, and ferulic acid can stimulate insulin production and reduce blood sugar and glycated hemoglobin levels, which are indicators of diabetes and may be an important ally in diabetes treatment.

 Has anti-inflammatory effects